-Your small engine contains either a pneumatic governor or a mechanical governor.
-The main difference between the two is how they detect speed.
+Your small engine contains either a mechanical governor, pneumatic governor or an electronic governor.
+The main difference between the two three are how they detect speed.

 How does a small engine governor work?

-The governor system is like a cruise control system.
+The governor system is like a cruise control system in an automobile.
 It maintains the speed of your lawn mower or outdoor power products.
 When Briggs & Stratton governors are adjusted properly, they keep your speed steady regardless of engine load - the amount of work the engine must perform.

 When powering a lawn mower, engine load can be affected by hills or height of grass.
 For a tiller engine, load may depend on depth of the tines while a chipper’s load may be affected by the thickness of branches.

-Without a governor, you would need to adjust the throttle manually each time your lawn mower ran across a dense patch of grass.
+Without a governor, you would need to adjust the throttle manually each time your lawn mower ran across a dense patch of grass or the engine will stall.
 A governor does the job for you by detecting changes in the load and adjusting the throttle to compensate.

 Types of Governor Systems